Crispy Sesame Crusted Tofu

 Baked tofu breaded with crispy panko crumbs and sesame seeds.
 The perfect simple high-protein dinner or snack!

-Prep Time 10 minutes
+Prep Time: 10 minutes

-Cook Time 20 minutes
+Cook Time: 20 minutes

-Author Sarah Sullivan
+Author: Sarah Sullivan

 Ingredients

-• 1 block extra-firm tofu
+• 1 (14 oz) block firm or extra-firm tofu pressed

-• 1/3 cup cornstarch
+• 1/3 cup all-purpose flour or cornstarch

-• pinch of salt
+• salt and pepper

-• 1/3 cup unsweetened plain soymilk
+• 1/3 cup unsweetened plain plant milk

-• 3/4 cup panko breadcrumbs
+• 1 cup panko breadcrumbs

 • 1/2 teaspoon onion powder